Anti-N-methyl-D-aspartic acid receptor encephalitis

 An interesting feature in those patients who survived is an amnesia to the entire illness.
 This is thought to be due to disruption of synaptic plasticity which is important in the memory and learning process.

 Anti N-methyl-D-aspartic acid (NMDA) receptor encephalitis is an autoimmune encephalitis due to antibodies against NR1–NR2 heteromers of the NMDA receptor, in particular, extracellular N-terminal domain of the NR1 subunit.
 These antibodies result in marked reduction of cell-surface NMDA receptors and NMDA-receptor clusters in postsynaptic dendrites 1.
-An underlying tumour is only detected in approximately 60% of patients, mostly teratomas.
+An underlying tumor is only detected in approximately 60% of patients, mostly teratomas.
 Anti-NMDA NR2 antibodies are also found in approximately 15-35% patients with SLE and approximately 80% of SLE patients with severe neuropsychiatric illness.
 CSF shows pleomorphism.
-Serum titres of anti-NMDA antibodies are elevated and correlate well with the severity of the disease.
+Serum titers of anti-NMDA antibodies are elevated and correlate well with the severity of the disease.

-Imaging findings are highly variable and perhaps dependant upon the underlying cause of anti-NMDA receptor encephalitis.
+Imaging findings are highly variable and perhaps dependent upon the underlying cause of anti-NMDA receptor encephalitis.
 Namely, features might differ in pediatric versus adult patients and also depending on if the encephalitis is associated with a paraneoplastic or nonparaneoplastic cause.
 Of note, initial MRI can be normal in up to 89% of patients 8.
 FDG PET-CT might be more sensitive in detecting subtle abnormalities.

 FDG-PET may show either hyper- or hypo-metabolism in the affected region depending on time of presentation and severity of neurological deficits.
 Patterns of involvement are variable, but can affect the cortex in any lobe, namely the temporal region 3.
 Anomalies may be either symmetrical or asymmetrical.
 Recently, hypo-metabolism in the medial occipital lobes has been described as a specific biomarker useful in differentiating anti-NMDA receptor encephalitis from other forms of autoimmune encephalitis.